svc-design/documents/interview-qa/EN/chapters/7-2-soft-skill-technical-communication-playbook-cards.md

-二、技术沟通“场景卡片”

-A. 站会汇报（Daily Standup）

-结构：Yesterday → Today → Blockers
-模板：Yesterday I … Today I’ll … I’m blocked by … (need …).

-示例：Yesterday I finished the Terraform module.
-Today I’ll wire the CI.
-I’m blocked by missing AWS credentials; I need SSO access.

-B. 设计评审（Design Review）

-结构：Goal → Options → Trade-offs → Recommendation → Risks/Metrics
-模板：Our goal is … We considered A/B. The trade-offs are … I recommend … because … Risks are … We’ll track …

-示例：Our goal is reduce p95 < 200ms.
-A: in-memory cache; B: CDN.
-Trade-off is cost vs. freshness.
-I recommend CDN for 30% hit ratio; risk is stale data; we’ll track hit rate & complaint counts.

-C. 事故通报（Incident Update）
-结构 （SBAR）：Situation → Background → Assessment → Recommendation
-模板： Situation: … Background: … Assessment: … Recommendation: …
-示例：Situation: elevated 5xx on checkout.
-Background: started 10:12 JST after deploy.
-Assessment: DB connections saturated.
-Recommendation: rollback + raise pool to 80 temporarily.

-D. 代码评审反馈（Code Review）

-结构：肯定 → 具体问题 → 影响 → 建议
-模板： Nice work on … One concern: … It could cause … Suggest …

-示例：Nice work modularizing handlers.
-One concern: global state in cache may leak across tests; suggest DI for testability.

-E. 需求澄清（Requirements）

-结构：目标 → 约束 → 验收标准
-模板：To confirm, the goal is … Constraints are … Acceptance means …?
-示例：To confirm, the goal is <3% error on peak.
-Constraints: no new infra.
-Acceptance: green on synthetic + p95 < 200ms for 48h?

-F. 估时与承诺（Estimation）

-结构：假设 → 拆分 → 区间 → 风险

-模板：Assuming …, split into … I estimate … to … Risks: …
-示例：Assuming stable API, split into schema/ETL/dashboards.
-I estimate 3–5 days.
-Risk: data quality.

-G. 异议/范围控制（Scope Control）

-模板：I see the value in … However, given the deadline, could we defer … to phase two?

-示例：I see the value in multi-region.
-However, given Black Friday, could we defer it to phase two?
+# A. Daily Standup — 日常站会汇报

+Structure: Yesterday → Today → Blockers
+Template: Yesterday I … Today I’ll … I’m blocked by … (need …)

+Example:

+Yesterday I refactored the API client for better error handling.
+Today I’ll integrate it into the workflow runner.
+I’m blocked by missing staging credentials; I need temporary access to test it.

+# 🧭 B. Design Review — 设计评审

+Structure: Goal → Options → Trade-offs → Recommendation → Risks/Metrics
+Template: Our goal is … We considered A/B. The trade-offs are … I recommend … because … Risks are … We’ll track …
+Example:

+Our goal is to reduce cold-start latency.
+We considered pre-warming pods (A) and enabling lazy module loading (B).
+The trade-off is cost vs. simplicity.
+I recommend option B because it’s cheaper and easier to roll out.
+Risk: unexpected initialization delays; we’ll track p95 startup time.

+# 🚨 C. Incident Update — 事故通报

+Structure (SBAR): Situation → Background → Assessment → Recommendation
+Template: Situation: … Background: … Assessment: … Recommendation: …
+Example:

+Situation: Users are seeing 502 errors on login.
+Background: Started after the Redis upgrade this morning.
+Assessment: Session cache eviction rate increased due to lower memory limit.
+Recommendation: Roll back Redis config and scale vertically by +1GB RAM.

+# 💬 D. Code Review — 代码评审反馈

+Structure: Praise → Concern → Impact → Suggestion
+Template: Nice work on … One concern: … It could cause … Suggest …
+Example:

+Nice work simplifying the retry logic.
+One concern: the loop lacks exponential backoff.
+It could cause request flooding under failure.
+Suggest using time.Sleep(backoff * attempt) or a retry helper.

+# 📋 E. Requirements Clarification — 需求澄清

+Structure: Goal → Constraints → Acceptance Criteria
+Template: To confirm, the goal is … Constraints are … Acceptance means …?
+Example:

+To confirm, the goal is to auto-scale pods within 2 minutes under load.
+Constraints: no external autoscaler, must work on EKS.
+Acceptance means CPU-based scaling triggers and metrics stay within 70–90% for 24 hours?

+# ⏱️ F. Estimation & Commitment — 估时与承诺

+Structure: Assumption → Breakdown → Range → Risks
+Template: Assuming …, split into … I estimate … to … Risks: …
+Example:

+Assuming the API spec is stable, I’ll split this into SDK, integration tests, and release pipeline.
+I estimate 2–4 days total.
+Risks: CI build times and dependency caching.

+# 🚧 G. Scope Control — 异议 / 范围控制

+Template: I see the value in … However, given the deadline, could we defer … to phase two?
+Example:

+I see the value in adding a metrics dashboard for this feature.
+However, given the Q4 release deadline, could we defer it to phase two?